 Despite thinking of a concept that is worth millions, a Founder doesn’t always have (or want) the necessary skills to undertake other activities such as running the operations or launching into new markets.
 As the business grows, Founders may shift their focus to other areas of the business, requiring the support of specialist or more experienced individuals; this is where a CEO steps in.

 Whether you are a C-Suite candidate looking for your next role in a growing FinTech company, or a Founder looking to hire a CEO for your startup, get in touch.
-Our specialist Consultants can advise you on the process and connect you with their network of highly skilled FinTech talent.
+Our FinTech executive recruiters can advise you on the process and connect you with their network of highly skilled FinTech talent.